-- (a) Evaluation of Disclosure Controls and Procedures.
-Our Chief Executive Officer (CEO) and the Chief Financial Officer (CFO) evaluated our disclosure controls and procedures (as defined in Rules 13a-15(e)) under the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), prior to the filing of this Form 10-K. Based upon that evaluation, our CEO and CFO concluded that, as of December 31, 2022, our disclosure controls and procedures were effective. - (b) Management's Report on Internal Control Over Financial Reporting.
+(a) Evaluation of Disclosure Controls and Procedures.
+Our Chief Executive Officer (CEO) and the Chief Financial Officer (CFO) evaluated our disclosure controls and procedures (as defined in Rules 13a-15(e)) under the Securities and Exchange Act of 1934, as amended (the "Exchange Act"), prior to the filing of this Form 10-K. Based upon that evaluation, our CEO and CFO concluded that, as of December 31, 2023, our disclosure controls and procedures were effective.

+(b) Management's Report on Internal Control Over Financial Reporting.
 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Exchange Act Rules 13a-15(f).
-Our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on its evaluation under the framework in Internal Control Integrated Framework (2013), our management concluded that our internal control over financial reporting was effective as of December 31, 2022. - (c) Limitations on the Effectiveness of Controls.
+Our management conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on its evaluation under the framework in Internal Control - Integrated Framework (2013), our management concluded that our internal control over financial reporting was effective as of December 31, 2023.

+(c) Limitations on the Effectiveness of Controls.
 Because of inherent limitations, internal control over financial reporting may not prevent or detect misstatements.
-Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate. - (d) Changes in Internal Control Over Financial Reporting.
-Except for the changes in connection with our implementation of the remediation plan discussed above, there were no other changes in our internal control over financial reporting during the quarter ended December 31, 2022 which has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+Also, projections of any evaluation of effectiveness to future periods are subject to the risk that controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

+(d) Changes in Internal Control Over Financial Reporting.
+We completed the acquisition of Ibeo assets on January 31, 2023.
+As part of the asset acquisition, we are in the process of incorporating our controls and procedures with respect to MicroVision GmbH's operations, and we will include internal controls with respect to their operations in our assessment of the effectiveness of our ICFR as of December 31, 2024.
+Other than changes related to incorporating our controls and procedures with respect to MicroVision GmbH, there was no change in our internal control over financial reporting during the period ended December 31, 2023 which has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.